What Is Credit Card Fraud?

 - An unscrupulous waiter steals your card number and uses it to finance, say, a Caribbean vacation.

-- An identity thief lures you to a fraudulent website where he tricks you into providing your card number.
+- An identity thief lures you to a fraudulent website where you are tricked into providing your card number.
 The thief then uses your credit card information for fraudulent purchases.

-In 2015, three-quarters of Americans carried at least one credit card, and the number of credit card transactions reached 33.8 billion with a value of $3.16 billion.
-With so many cards and all that activity, it’s no wonder criminals have seized upon the credit card industry as a place to make a quick buck.
-Fortunately, you can help minimize your risk of credit card fraud by protecting your cards and card information.
-Here are four tips to help you do just that:
+Criminals have seized upon the credit card industry as a place to make a quick buck.
+Fortunately, you can help minimize your risk of becoming a victim of credit card fraud by taking steps to protect your credit card information.
+Here are 10 tips to help you do just that.

 - Protect your account information.
 Don’t leave account information out in the open where others might see it.